meetVaidya/SemVI_Notes/IPCV/Module 2/06 Fast rCNN.md

-Okay, let's break down the Fast R-CNN pipeline step-by-step in more detail, following a similar structure to the R-CNN explanation you provided:

 **1. Region Proposal Generation (Selective Search):**

 *   **Input:** The input is the original image that you want to detect objects in.